 Tinubu is married to Senator Oluremi Tinubu, the Senator representing Lagos Central Senatorial District.

 The union is blessed with three children, Oluwaseyi, Abibat, and Folashade Tinubu.

 The number reduced to three after he lost his first son Jide Tinubu to cardiac arrest in 2017.

 Net Worth & Assets

-Bola Tinubu is speculated to be richest politician in Nigeria after the likes of Ibrahim Babangida, Late Sani Abacha and Former vice president Alhaji Atiku Abubakar.
+Bola Tinubu is speculated to be the richest politician in Nigeria after the likes of Ibrahim Babangida, Late Sani Abacha, and Former vice president Alhaji Atiku Abubakar.

 His assets are littered all over Lagos State raising eyebrows and whisperings by concerned and nosy taxpayers on the legitimacy of the acquisition processes.

 ALSO READ: Tony Elumelu Biography

 Some of his investments and assets are worthy of mention and they include;

 Trojan Estate Limited amongst other assets and investments reportedly acquired while he served as governor.